 So many great things to see on your visit!
-Take time to explore 45 acres of beautifully planted woodland gardens, lakes and an arboretum, dotted with 90 striking sculptures and enhanced by the sounds of wildlife.
+Take time to explore 45 acres of beautifully planted woodland gardens, lakes and an arboretum, dotted with a huge variety of striking sculptures and enhanced by the sounds of wildlife.

 Plants & Flowers